HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Method

+\textbf{2) Capture higher-order good quadruplets:} To mine the topological higher-order of fMRI signals, we first extract all 3-simplices from the monotonic weighted simplicial complexes $\mathcal{K}^t_{positive,lower}$and $\mathcal{K}^t_{negative,lower}$ and add them into two lists, respectively.
+These structures represent co-fluctuations that are not observable through lower-order interactions alone and represent extremely good higher-order organizations.

+To quantify these good quadruplets at the edge levels from the lists, we use edge projections \citep{42}.
+For each edge \( (i, j) \), we assign a weight \( w_{ij} \) equal to the average sum of the weights of the quadruplets defined by that edge.
+The feature matrices of quadruplet signatures \( A^{lower} \in \mathbb{R}^{N \times N} \) using edge projections are illustrated in Figure \ref{fig_2}(c).

+\textbf{3) Capture higher-order 2D voids:} Similarly, we can extract all 3-simplices from the monotonic weighted simplicial complexes $\mathcal{K}^t_{positive,upper}$ and $\mathcal{K}^t_{negative,upper}$ to extract structures that represent extremely bad higher-order organizations.
+To some extent, these higher-order organizations can represent the 2-dimensional voids in the brain that are extracted by Persistent Homology, which reflect the intrinsic shape of the data from a higher-dimensional perspective.
+Therefore, we employ Persistent Homology \citep{31} to extract 2-dimensional voids, which not only capture extremely bad higher-order organization but also help characterize the intrinsic geometric organization of neural activity from the perspective of a higher-dimensional manifold.
+For more details about Persistent Homology theory and 2D voids, please refer to \ref{Persistent Homology}.
+The core concept involves constructing a filtration—a sequence of simplicial complexes \(\{S^l\}\) that progressively approximate the original weighted simplicial complex with increasing precision:

+Finally, the $S^n$ is equal to the monotonic weighted simplicial complexes $\mathcal{K}^t_{positive,upper}$ or $\mathcal{K}^t_{negative,upper}$.
 Persistent homology examines how higher-order topological features evolve through the filtration \(\{ \mathcal{S}^l \}\), offering a measure of their robustness across scales.
+It is worth noting that calculating Persistent Homology requires defining the distance among multiple nodes in \textit{k}-simplex, which can be easily achieved by computing $1-w_{i_{0}\dots i_{k}}$(for $k<4$), where $w_{i_{0}\dots i_{k}}$ represents the weight of the \textit{k}-simplex.

-By focusing on 2D voids within the homology group \(H_2\), we track these higher-order organization.
-Specifically, we apply Persistent Homology to the signed list of persistent homology \( \Delta v^p_{postive} \) and \( \Delta v^p_{negative} \) to generate two two-dimensional persistence diagrams.
+By focusing on 2D voids within the homology group \(H_2\), we track these higher-order organizations.
+Specifically, we apply Persistent Homology to the monotonic weighted simplicial complexes $\mathcal{K}^t_{positive,upper}$ and $\mathcal{K}^t_{negative,upper}$ to generate two two-dimensional persistence diagrams.
 In each diagram, each point \((b_g, d_g)\) signifies a void \( g \) that emerges during the filtration process.
 The persistence \(\pi_g = d_g - b_g\) quantifies the void's lifespan, indicating its importance.